mzucker/mzucker.github.io/_posts/2016-09-20-noteshrink.md

 "bins", which makes it easier to find a strong peak in the data.[^5]

-There's a tradeoff here between reliability and precision: small bins identify colors more precisely, but bigger bins are much more robust.
+There's a tradeoff here between reliability and precision: small bins enable finer distinctions of color, but bigger bins are much more robust.
 In the end, I went with 6 bits per channel to identify the background color, which seemed like a good sweet spot between the two extremes.